Mobile data services

 Creating a map service for mobile applications is no different from creating any other map services in ArcGIS except that you need to enable the Mobile Data Access capability.

 To publish the map document as a mobile data service, follow the steps in Publishing a GIS resource to the server, keeping in mind the following:

 For more information on configuring advanced properties for the service see Tuning and Configuring Services.

 There are two primary ways to consume a mobile data service:

 The URL of a mobile data service takes the following format:

 http://<servername>/<instancename>/services/<foldername (if applicable)>/<servicename>/<servicetype>/<capabilitytype>

-For example, if you publish a mobile web service "LandUse" under a folder named "CityFolder" (which is optional) in your ArcGIS server "myServer" running an instance called "arcgis", the URL for mobile applications would be:
+For example, if you publish a mobile Web service LandUse under a folder CityFolder (which is optional) in your ArcGIS Server myServer running an instance arcgis, the URL for mobile applications would be as follows:

-In a typical scenario, you create a map document and publish it in ArcGIS server as a mobile data service.
+In a typical scenario, you create a map document and publish it to ArcGIS Server as a mobile data service.
 The service URL is then used by your mobile application to connect to and retrieve data from ArcGIS Server.
-You can then use the hand-held device running this mobile application in field work, either in connected mode or disconnected mode.
+You can then use the handheld device running this mobile application in field work, either in connected mode or disconnected mode.
 Both modes allow you to retrieve and update spatial and attribute information in your local cache.
 These updates will be posted back to server inventory when the field work is completed.

-For more information about consuming mobile data services and building mobile applications, see the "Developing Mobile Applications using the Mobile ADF" section of the Developer Help.
+For more information about consuming mobile data services and building mobile applications, see the ArcGIS Mobile Developer Help or read the Creating mobile applications book in the ArcGIS Server Help.